jacqueline-wong/CEE4530/Lab2/team10_lab2.md

 <b>1.
 What do you think would happen if enough NaHCO3 were added to the lake to maintain an ANC greater than 50μeq/L for 3 residence times with the stirrer turned off?
 How much NaHCO3 would need to be added?</b>

 If the stirrer was turned off, not all of the sodium bicarbonate will end up dissolving different parts of lake will have different pH.
-The ANC will remain at the bottom of the lake, while the top of the lake will be very acidic. <u>Thus, a lot more sodium bicarbonate would need to be added to give the same result.</u>
+The ANC will remain at the bottom of the lake, while the top of the lake will be very acidic.
+Thus, a lot more sodium bicarbonate would need to be added to give the same result.

 <b>2.
 What are some of the complicating factors you might find in attempting to remediate a lake using CaCO3?
 Below is a list of issues to consider.